olegknyazev/GameTablesDocs/reference/headers_format/arrays.md

 This feature works especially good with [Wildcard Indexes](#wildcard-indexes).

-Like in Unity arrays in Game Tables are zero-based.
+Like in Unity, arrays in Game Tables are zero-based.

 ## Array Update Modes